mrubash1/Insight_Project_Framework/README.md

 - List all packages and software needed to build the environment
 - This could include cloud command line tools (i.e. gsutil), package managers (i.e. conda), etc.
 ```
+# Example
 - A
 - B
 - C
 ```

 ## Build Environment
-- Include instructions and/or run scripts in the build subfolder
+- Include instructions of how to launch scripts in the build subfolder
+- Build scripts can include shell scripts or python setup.py files
-- For how to build a standalone environment to run the code in the repository
+- The purpose of these scripts is to build a standalone environment, for running the code in this repository
-- This can be for a local environment, or a cloud environment using CLI tools from a cloud provider (i.e. gsutil from Google Cloud Platform)
+- The environment can be for local use, or for use in a cloud environment
+- If using for a cloud environment, commands could include CLI tools from a cloud provider (i.e. gsutil from Google Cloud Platform)
-- If using build scripts, these can be either shell scripts or python setup.py files
 ```
+# Example

 # Step 1
 # Step 2
 ```